Pride (comics): Original Pride

-Seventeen years after the Steins announced their pregnancy, the Pride's children inadvertently see the Rite of Blood and run away.
+Seventeen years after the Steins announce their pregnancy, the Pride's children inadvertently see the Rite of Blood and run away.
 With assistance of LAPD Lieutenant Flores, their parents frame their children for the murder of the innocent girl who served as their most recent sacrifice.
 A note left at the Deans' house reveals that one of the Runaways is secretly loyal to the Pride.
 The mole within the Runaways tips off the Pride about their involvement with Cloak and Dagger and alerts the Pride of their new hideout, forcing the Runaways to escape.

 During a ceremony at the Rite of Thunder, Alex obtains Nico's Staff of One, Chase's Fistigons and Gertrude's dinosaur (Old Lace), manipulating his teammates into defeat and revealing himself as the mole.
-In reality, he also discovered the Deans' and Hayeses' betrayal.
+It is revealed he had discovered the Deans' and Hayeses' betrayal.

-Alex manipulated the Runaways as a way of taking the six tickets in paradise for himself, his parents, Nico and her parents.
+Alex manipulates the Runaways as a way of taking the six tickets in paradise for himself, his parents, Nico, and her parents.
 Nico brutally refuses his offer, beating up Alex in the process.
 Within seconds, the other Runaways retrieve their stolen items from Alex.
-Molly crushes the container carrying the soul of the latest girl sacrificed, the Gibborim destroy Alex, and the undersea lair in which they offer the soul collapses, trapping The Pride inside.
-Right before the lair collapses, the rest of the Pride finally learns of the Deans and Hayeses betrayal.
+Molly crushes the container carrying the soul of the latest girl sacrificed, the Gibborim destroy Alex, and the undersea lair in which they offer the soul collapses, killing the members of the Pride.

-The Runaways assume the Pride is dead even though no bodies were found.

-With their defeat, the activities and the true extent of the Pride's influence in L.A. is reported to the public, leading to a slew of indictments, most notably within law enforcement ranging from theft to homicide.
-A news report three months later announces that the government is refusing to reveal any detail about the Pride or the Runaways (who are now known to the public as the Pride's children and vanquishers).